felipeplets/jbabel/README.md

 Cordova friendly
 ================
-It is very easy to translate Cordova apps using jababel.
+It is very easy to translate Cordova apps using jbabel.

 Indexable
 =========